How Much Is an Electrical Business Worth (2026)

 How Much Is an Electrical Contracting Business Worth?

 A typical electrical contracting business sells for 3.2x to 8x EBITDA, meaning a company generating $500,000 in annual EBITDA could fetch $1.6 million to $4 million.
 The valuation depends on revenue stability, recurring work, margins, customer concentration, and exposure to high-growth sectors like data centers, EV infrastructure, and grid modernization.
 A residential-only shop with thin margins lands near 3.2x; a commercial/industrial electrician with diversified clients and 15%+ EBITDA margins commands 6x–8x.
+For a deeper look, see our guide on maximizing value when selling your electrical contracting firm.

 What Drives Electrical Business Valuations